mccutcheonlab/FED_RT/README.md

 **Note**: You should remove the initial files including FED3.h and FED3.cpp and replace them with update files, you can save those files in a safe place in case you want to revert the changes later*

-Optional: You can also flash your board with a new "ClassicFED3.ino" file available [here](https://github.com/Htbibalan/FED_RT/tree/main/source/FED3_Library/ClassicFED3), this file includes Closed_economy mode in addition to previous modes included in original ClassicFED3.
+# You are recommended to also flash your board with a new "Classic_FED3_Bandits.ino" file available [here](https://github.com/Htbibalan/FED_RT/tree/main/source/FED3_Library/RTFED/Classic_FED3_Bandits), this file includes Closed_economy_PR2, DetBandit, Bandit8020 and ProbReversal modes in addition to previous modes included in original ClassicFED3.

+**IMPORTANT Notes**
-**IMPORTANT** notes: There are some changes in this new update of library
+There are some changes in this new update of library
 1) When the device fails to deliver a pellet, it will just try 5 times in "Jam clearing" state and then stops clearing the jam
 2) As soon as the JAM is logged, the device is frozen and does not log any new activity, however it will just display the time when jamming happened on the screen.
 3) The baud rate is set at 115200 to enable FED3 to log events with millisecond resolution